Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

 That means many of us could be living with asbestos without realising it.

-That’s not necessarily an issue since asbestos only becomes dangerous when disturbed, but it still means that knowing a little about asbestos could serve you well.
+That’s not necessarily an issue since it only becomes dangerous when disturbed, but it still means that knowing a little about the material could serve you well.

 So let’s take a closer look at asbestos (don’t worry – no masks required!)…